digitalservice4germany/useid-architecture/doc/adr/0002-flutter-as-framework-for-mobile-app-development.md

 ## Consequences

-What becomes easier or more difficult to do and any risks introduced by the change that will need to be mitigated.
+The most obvious consequences are the following:

-- learn Flutter and Dart by and to create prototypes
+- learn Flutter and Dart by and to create prototypes,
-- seek professional help for the difficult aspects of getting started
+- seek professional help for the difficult aspects of getting started,
+- native library bindings need to be created from dart to the respective platform.